| | |

 the likelihood of the need for a repeated invasive operative intervention(s) in

-| Terahertz imaging (especially THz Pulse Imaging (TPI)
+the future. | | | | Terahertz imaging (especially THz Pulse Imaging (TPI)

 can show good contrast between different animal tissue types and, accordingly,